 Global Sourcing Strategy

 A global sourcing strategy involves a company’s overarching plan and framework to systematically acquire materials, services, or expertise from a worldwide network of suppliers.
-This strategy includes selecting suppliers, developing supplier relationships, and aligning sourcing efforts with the company’s broader business goals.
+This strategy includes selecting suppliers, developing relationships, and aligning sourcing efforts with the company’s business goals.

 Why global sourcing is essential for startups